belmonrj/belmonrj.github.io/index.md

 ### Introduction

-Greetings and salutations!
+Greetings and welcome to my website!
 My name is Ron and I'm a high energy nuclear physicist.
-Welcome to my website!
 You'll find information about me below.
 This website is mostly intended to be professional, but you'll find some personal stuff too.